The ABA Just Rejected “Affirmative Consent” Rules for Sexual Assault

 This rejection of “affirmative consent” in the criminal law makes clear that campus rules governing sexual assault are not the norm.

-Of course, colleges and universities, especially private ones, are fee to adopt their own rules of student conduct independent of the criminal law.
+Of course, colleges and universities, especially private ones, are free to adopt their own rules of student conduct independent of the criminal law.
 Across the country they have almost uniformly adopted some form of affirmative consent through student codes of conduct or other policies, handbooks, and honor codes.
+These campus rules require that all partners and each participant in a sexual encounter provide affirmative consent, emphasizing that every party involved must give explicit, voluntary agreement.
+Most college students report feeling confused about how to demonstrate that they obtained consent during sexual encounters, highlighting the challenges of implementing these policies effectively.

 The practical effect is that sex on campus is subject to completely different rules.
 Higher education has set up new sex rules that apply only to college students (and in some cases to faculty).
 These rules apply nowhere else and to no one else, but they do not conform to widely accepted definitions of sexual assault and rape in the rest of society.